InquisitiveAS/InquisitiveAS/README.md

 ###  Stimulus

-_Dreaming of constructing skyscrapers with data, machine learning, and robots.
-Can buildings have a mind of their own?_ ~ GPT 3.5
+_"Dreaming of constructing skyscrapers with data, machine learning, and robots.
+Can buildings have a mind of their own?"_ ~ GPT 3.5

-_This is just the beginning, the beginning of understanding that cyberspace has no limits, no boundaries_ ~Nicholas Negroponte
+_"This is just the beginning, the beginning of understanding that cyberspace has no limits, no boundaries!"_ ~ Nicholas Negroponte

 ###  Collaborate
 arabhishek1091@gmail.com